davidmcclure/textplot/notes/mental-maps.md

 "[Comparison of 1D histogram and KDE](http://en.wikipedia.org/wiki/File:Comparison_of_1D_histogram_and_KDE.png#mediaviewer/File:Comparison_of_1D_histogram_and_KDE.png)" by Drleft - CC Attribution-Share Alike 3.0 via Wikimedia Commons.

-This gives a single, composite curve that captures the overall distributon of the term in the document.
+This gives a composite curve that captures the overall distributon of the term.
 Here's "horse" again:

 [fig]